 Are there any treatments you recommend for dry, winter skin?

-One of our most popular winter skin treatments are medi-aesthetic peels.
-All face peels work by removing the outermost layer of dermis (skin) and accelerating your skin cell turnover.
+One of our most popular winter skin treatments is medi-aesthetic peels.
+All face peels work by removing the outermost layer of the dermis (skin) and accelerating your skin cell turnover.
 Winter the ideal season to start your series of medi-aesthetic peels as it is easier to avoid the sun during the cooler months.

 Our High Performance Microdermabrasion is also an amazing treatment for dry skin types as during the treatment both chemical and mechanical exfoliation techniques are used to help remove any build-up of dead skin cells on the skin’s surface.
 This will also even out skin tone and assist with stimulating the production of collagen within your skin.

 Yes, the use of an air conditioner at your home and office can dehydrate your skin, making it dry and flaky.
 A hydrating mist such as the Balense Hyaluronic Mist is perfect for people who work in these conditions and want to lock the hydration in their skin.

 Visit us at your local Australian Skin Clinics for a free skin assessment and discover the perfect winter treatments for you.
 Want more hot tips on how to keep your skin soft and supple during the cooler months?
 Read our 5 simple steps to stop dry skin.